 - You’ll find an extensive list of items to have on our free Ebook “How to Survive a Disaster”- we’ll send you the download when you enter your details in the signup form in the right column.

 If you’re away from home in your car or at work, you need to prepare a survival Bag (also known as a bug out bag) containing:

 - Basic Tools ie. pocket knife, can opener, etc.

 Ideally you should prepare 2 Survival Bag Kits: a large, comprehensive one that is closest to your family (at home) and an emergency disaster kit that should have a permanent place in your family vehicle.
 The type of food stored in a disaster kit should be: nutritious, high in calories, easy to consume and can be readily stored again.
 It can be difficult to find a variety of food items that have these exact characteristics so just try your best to find food that will sustain your family for at least 10 days.

 I’ve met some survivalists who store at least six months worth of food items in their own survival stashes.
 Six month’s worth of food may sound excessive but the key point here is that you’re preparing for uncertain conditions after a disaster.
 You never know the conditions of your community after a disaster so having plenty of stored food is a logical choice if you’re preparing for an emergency.

 What to do during a disaster

 Employers will usually already have exit drills in place, but at home the individual must educate oneself and family on how to exit and where to meet afterwards if separated.
 Why should you be vigilant about disasters?
-The fact of the matter is that disasters tend to strike quickly and without warning; this applies to both natural and man made disasters.
-In order to be fully prepared, you should consider natural and man made disasters as potential dangers at any point during the year.
+The fact of the matter is that disasters tend to strike quickly and without warning; this applies to both natural and manmade disasters.
+In order to be fully prepared, you should consider these events as potential dangers at any point during the year.